MakeSchool-Tutorials/MakeSchoolNotes-Swift/P6-Introduction-Table-Views/content.md

 Pretty sweet...
 You have explored some fundamental skills, and this is certainly not the last time you will hear of `Protocols`, `Delegates` and `Extensions`.

-Adding hardcoded data to populate you TableView is interesting and demonstrates the basics, but it's not that useful.
+Adding hardcoded data to populate your TableView is interesting and demonstrates the basics, but it's not that useful.
 Time to move on now and see how local storage using Realm can make this App a lot more useful.